 Anja or Bones or StoneMountain is from Vienna, Austria.
 Eight years ago, she started doing wilderness trainings and has been partaking in courses and helping out at different wilderness schools ever since.
 Last year she‘s been spending 11 months in the wilderness, including a Guardian Intensive Training at Teaching Drum Outdoor School in North America.
 Thanks to this experience she feels drawn to the Guardian Way and keeps walking this path.
 Living in a little community close to nature, studying environmental education and nutrition sciences, she is fascinated by learning from life, community living, the voices of the birds, trees, animals and rivers.
 She likes to tan hides, track and listen, hear and understand more every day.

 Elisabeth Demeter - SwanProgram Guide, Website, Marketing

-Elisabeth, guardian name 'Swan' has been on her wilderness journey for the last 8 years, participating in all kinds of different wilderness courses in Austria, Germany and the US.
-Last year she was part of the 2 month Guardian Intensive on the ground training at Teaching Drum Outdoor School, as well as every Guardian at-home Training since 2016.
+Elisabeth, guardian name 'Swan' has been on her wilderness journey since 2013, participating in all kinds of different wilderness courses in Austria, Germany and the US.
+In 2019 she was part of the 2 month Guardian Intensive on the ground training at Teaching Drum Outdoor School, as well as every Guardian at-home Training since 2016.
 Aside from translating the book on the Guardian "Like A Shadow" by Tamarack Song into German, she integrated the wilderness lifestyle as well as different methodologies for nature-connection into her life and her seminars and programs on living a live closely connected to our inner voice and guidance and how to combine that with today's challenges and technology.
 She is currently writing a book on her experience in the wilderness and how we can use this knowledge in our everyday work and live both as individuals and working in teams.

 Andris Fågelviskare - BirdwispererProgram Guide (on the ground training)